Gadicuz/jsvrx/README.md

 `discriminator(ids: JSONSchemaID[], unk?: JSONSchemaID)` constructs RxJS operator to discriminate data objects using a set of JSON Schemas defined by `ids` array.
 Validated objects grouped by JSON Schema and marked with the schema's id, invalid objects reported in group marked with `unk` value.
 If validation fails and `unk` is not set a `ValidationError()` error is thrown.

-If an interface implementation doesn't provide optimized validation for several JSON Schemas it executes signle JSON Schema validation attempts in `ids` array order.

 The operator returns [GroupedObservable](https://rxjs.dev/api/index/class/GroupedObservable).
 For a returned _GroupedObservable_ `key` value is schema `$id`/`id` value for validated data objects and `unk` value for invalid data objects.

 ### Typing